hablapps/DontFearTheProfunctorOptics/ProfunctorOptics.md

 adapterC2P (Adapter f t) = dimap f t
 ```

-How do we recover the concrete representation?
-To do so, we need to use a
+Conversely, how do we recover the concrete representation from the profunctor
-specific profunctor instance for each operator.
+one?
+To do so, we need to use a specific profunctor instance for each operator
+of the concrete representation (`from` & `to`).
 For instance, we require `UpStar
 Constant` and `Tagged` to recover `from` and `to`, respectively:

 ```haskell